arikunco/GrabSafety/README.md

 # GrabSafety
 This is a repository of Grab Safety competition based on telematic data.

+# How to read this code?
+Just simply open html file

+# How to run this code?
+Just simply use R Studio, and please extract the dataset under dataset folder you should create first with the following folder hierarchy.

+- dataset/safety/features
+- dataset/safety/labels

+I did not put the dataset because of the size of the dataset (>800MB upon compressing).

 # Programming Language:
 R, running on R version 3.5.1